 In response to the increases in distraction-related deaths, the Department of Transportation created a new set of voluntary guidelines designed to diminish the ability of phones to pose such a powerful distraction while drivers are behind the wheel.
 The guidelines suggested that phones should be capable of connecting to available in-vehicle entertainment systems when possible, so that drivers can use the hands-free controls available through these systems to operate their phones when necessary.
 For drivers without in-vehicle entertainment systems, the guidelines recommend creating a “driver mode” that automatically locks the user out from certain apps and phone functions, such as Snapchat, Facebook, and manual text entry.

-If you or someone you love has been injured by a distracted driver in New York, find out if you should file a lawsuit to recover your money damages by contacting the knowledgeable and seasoned Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a free consultation on your case, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).
+If you or someone you love has been injured by a distracted driver in New York, find out if you should file a lawsuit to recover your money damages by contacting the knowledgeable and seasoned Kingston auto injury lawyers at Rusk Wadlin Heppner & Martuscello, LLP for a free consultation on your case, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).